 CANFAR has four principal user-facing services: user storage (VOSpace), virtual machines on demand (Horizon/NOVA), batch processing (proc/Condor/CloudScheduler/NOVA) and group management (GMS), all RESTful web services accessible via http or browser user interfaces.
 CANFAR is developed, maintained and operated by the CADC with contributions from several Canadian universities.
 In Figure 2 we provide a description if the CANFAR infrastructure and the connection between the IVOA services offered by CADC and the CANFAR computing services.
 CADC is offering data access to astronomical archive data using IVOA standards.
 Both proprietary and public data can be accessed.
 An authentication and authorization infrastructure is used to provide access to proprietary data.
 The same infrastructure is used by CANFAR to allow access to computing and storage resources providing the computing and storage services for proprietary data analysis.

-In this section we will briefly describe CANFAR services we are going to integrate and federate.
+In this section we will briefly describe CANFAR services we are proposingto integrate and federate.

 Authentication and Authorization

 The Authentication and Authorization infrastructure is used to provide access to data and resources to users (see Figure 2).
 Each user is identified by username/password and an X.509 certificate.
-If the user has a certificate she can upload to the service otherwise a CANFAR certificate is automatically issued to the user.
+If the user has a certificate it can be uploaded to the service otherwise a CANFAR certificate is automatically issued.
 Any certificate that has been issued by a Certification Authority (CA) from a member of the IGTF can be accepted by CANFAR.

 A credential delegation protocol [R4] (based on the x.509 user certificate) allows applications and services to delegate a user's credentials to other services such that that service may make requests of other services in the name of that user.